 Cyclists and bicycle advocates testified about the importance of stricter legal protections for bikers in the increasingly bike-heavy streets of the District.
-Council members Tommy Wells and Ward 2's Jack Evans, along with several other members, co-introduced Assault of Bicyclist Prevention Act in September to protect cyclists against harassment.
+Council members Tommy Wells and Ward 2's Jack Evans, along with several other members, to protect cyclists against harassment.

 TBD reports that cyclist Evan Wilder, whose bike helmet recorded his being struck by a pickup truck in August, testified at the hearing Wednesday.
 Wilder testified about the incident and his inability to bring the driver who hit him to justice.
 The U.S. attorney's office declined to take on the case as a criminal matter and Wilder testified that he could not afford to bring a civil case against the driver, according to TDB.